chaiexe/TryHackMe-Write-ups/OWASP-Top-10-2021/07-Identification-and-Authentication-Failures/Readme.md

 ![Alt text](https://github.com/chaiexe/TryHackMe-Write-ups/blob/main/OWASP-Top-10-2021/07-Identification-and-Authentication-Failures/Images/Screenshot%201.png)

-**Next Step:** On the registration page, I’ll attempt to register the username `darren` with a leading space `" darren"` to exploit the logic flaw and gain access to an account with existing privileges.
-A dummy email and password will also be used to complete the registration process.
+**Next Step:** On the registration page, I’ll attempt to register the username `darren` with a leading space `" darren"` to exploit the logic flaw and gain access to an existing account using tester credentials.

 ![Alt text](https://github.com/chaiexe/TryHackMe-Write-ups/blob/main/OWASP-Top-10-2021/07-Identification-and-Authentication-Failures/Images/Screenshot%202.png)

-The message “User registered successfully!” confirmed that the account was created successfully.
+The message “User registered successfully!” confirmed that the account was created.
+Logging in with these credentials granted access to Darren’s account, revealing the first flag.
+This showed that the web application had poor authentication practices, as the newly created account should not have been identified or treated as an existing user.

 ![Alt text](https://github.com/chaiexe/TryHackMe-Write-ups/blob/main/OWASP-Top-10-2021/07-Identification-and-Authentication-Failures/Images/Screenshot%203.png)

 Logging in with the newly registered credentials granted access to Darren’s account, revealing the first flag.
-The flag represents sensitive data that shouldn’t have been exposed to an unauthorized user.
+The flag represents sensitive data that should not have been exposed to an unauthorized user.

 ![Alt text](https://github.com/chaiexe/TryHackMe-Write-ups/blob/main/OWASP-Top-10-2021/07-Identification-and-Authentication-Failures/Images/Screenshot%204.png)